 Butter - Use unsalted, melted butter.

 Sweetener - Any granulated sweetener will work in this recipe.
-I prefer to use a stevia and erythritol blend from Sukrin (I find it has little to no aftertaste), but you can use a similar blend from Swerve.
+I prefer to use a stevia and erythritol blend from Sukrin (I find it has little to no aftertaste), but you can use Swerve, monk fruit, or allulose.

 Baking powder – There are many, many complaints out there about keto pancakes not being fluffy at all.
 Even though I find these keto-friendly cottage cheese pancakes very fluffy, let’s double-down and make sure.